-The staff at Fawkes Academy includes certified teachers with extensive experience in special education, Board Certified Behaviour Analysts, and interventionists trained in applied behaviour analysis – more commonly known as ABA.
+The multidisciplinary staff at Fawkes Academy includes Certified Teachers with extensive experience in special education, Board Certified Behavior Analysts, and interventionists trained in applied behaviour analysis, Counsellors, and Speech and Language Pathologists

 I have a doctorate in Psychology, with an emphasis in Behaviour Analysis, and a minor in Special Education.
 I am also a Board Certified Behavior Analyst – Doctoral level.
 I am the clinical oversight for the students at Fawkes Burnaby and Richmond.
 I have been providing behavioural interventions to children with ASD for over 14 years.

 I have been working in the field of Applied Behaviour Analysis and Autism since 2003, supporting individuals as young as 18 months to 19 years old.
 I completed a Master’s of Arts in Counseling Psychology with a specialization in Child behaviour therapy.
 I am also a Board Certified Behaviour Analyst.
 I value and encourage the power of teaching through play and everyday activities; all the while having fun and purposefully using evidence-based strategies to develop and strengthen various age-appropriate and functionally-relevant skills across the life-span.

 I have a Bachelor of Arts degree in Psychology, a Bachelor of Education, and additional qualifications in Special Education.
 I am a certified teacher in both Ontario and British Columbia and have worked with children and youth with a variety of learning needs since 2012.
 I am currently the teacher for the High School class at Fawkes Burnaby.